How To Cure Menopause Insomnia and Sleep Problems Naturally

 Menopause insomnia 6

-Insomnia remedy number 4: establish a sleep routine
+Troubled sleep remedy number 4: Establish a sleep routine

 It’s important to get your body into a regular routine when it comes to sleep.
 You’ll see that by repeating behaviours over a certain period of time, your body and mind will subconsciously know that it’s time to sleep and will begin winding down accordingly.
 You should aim to head to your bedroom at the same time each night, and to carry out the same routine before bed every evening.
 Repetition of behaviours will invoke a subliminal sense of impending rest.
 That routine could be reading for half an hour, enjoying a nightly skincare regimen, meditating or carrying out a journaling or gratitude activity.
 Whatever works for you and helps you to wind down is fine, just try to make sure it doesn’t involve a screen.

-• KSM-66® Ashwagandha to support all aspect of sleep
+• Sensoril® Ashwagandha to support all aspect of sleep

-• Vita-algae D3™ and K2 VITAL® to support bone health, mood and metabolism.
+• Vita-algae D3™ and MenaQ7® Matric vitamin K to support bone health, mood, and metabolism.

-• Cognizin® to support brain health and improve focus (a lack of focus being one of the main complaints from women going through menopause).
+• Cognizin® to support brain health and improve focus (lack of focus being one of the main complaints from women going through menopause).

 Menopause can - and should - be the time in a woman’s life where she can pause, breathe, reflect, and tune in to what she wants to achieve during the next phase of her life.
 LYMA is the Ultimate Supplement to support your mind and body in every way.